 Mr. Brown, according to the calendar, works five full-time days (40 working hours) but during one week, he takes a day off.
-He, therefore, only works only 32 hours for that week, and his capacity is 0.8 instead of 1 FTE.
+He, therefore, only works 32 hours for that week, and his capacity is 0.8 instead of 1 FTE.

-In the best case, of course, the capacity of a resource corresponds to his/her actual utilization for or allocation to ongoing projects.
+In the best case, of course, the capacity of a resource corresponds to his/her actual allocation to ongoing projects.
 If an employee is assigned to three projects at the same time and due to overplanning has to juggle tasks that exceed his/her capacity (e.g. 1 FTE), then an overload situation occurs.
 How can we avoid this?